Problem Solving Paper Writing Steps with Sample Essays

 - Healthy Eating: Concentrate on eating healthy foods and spend time finding healthy choices.

 - Snacks: Plan for healthy snacks rather than taking what is most easily available.

 - Exercise: Plan for this, or take advantage of the natural exercise in walking to class.

 Conclusion: Why this is important to learn a healthy lifestyle for your life.
 Give facts and statistics about good health and how this affects you.
 Use a reverse scenario of a person after having put this plan in place or a real story of how you changed your habits to stop gaining weight.

-This is a sample essay written by one of my students who wanted to solve the problem of having a roommate who had gotten involved in self-destructive behaviors while in college.
+This is another sample outline from a student who wanted to solve the problem of having a roommate who had gotten involved in self-destructive behaviors while in college.